dorjeduck/llm.mojo/README.md

 # llm.🔥

-This project is a port of Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) to [Mojo](https://docs.modular.com/mojo), currently in alpha.
+This project is a port of Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) to [Mojo](https://docs.modular.com/mojo), currently in beta.
 It is under active development and subject to significant changes.
 Users should expect to encounter bugs and unfinished features.

 ## Implementation